 We are always actively engaged with parents.
 We meet and have a mini-parents meeting every 3 months.
 We sit down and discuss where they think as parents/guardians we need to work on as each child is unique.

 What would your advice be for a setting wishing to develop its efforts in regard to school readiness?

 Try and make school readiness fun for the children.
 We make it fun by having role play around school readiness, i.e. toilet training we have each child become a superhero or a character the child may like.

 Purchase your Road to School Readiness poster below…

 A new study suggests that when preparing children to start school there should be more emphasis on building skills to make and maintain friendships?
 How would you approach this

 Children in my setting from a very early stage learn to be confident and independent.
 They learn to respect and love one another and be kind and generous.
 Children are very different in their own ways and we should as practitioners allow each child to shine through within their own time and how they may wish to.
 Setting certain rules would not work in my opinion but setting support and care and allowing a child to learn with support will help dramatically.

 We support all children and families from all walks of life the same way.
 We treat every and each one equal.
 We provide the same support, love and nurturing environment with the same educational help.
-Yes, statistics show that underprivileged children have a lower rate of finishing their education and are not as advanced as the higher income families.
-But statistics also states that higher income families children have a higher behaviour issue.
+Yes, statistics show that underprivileged children have a lower rate of finishing their education and are not as advanced as the higher-income families.
+But statistics also state that higher-income families children have higher behaviour issues.
 This is why Little Angels ensure that whilst in my setting that all children will get the same treatment no matter from what background.

 Finally, is there anything else you’d like to say about school readiness?